alinarezrangel/cnatural/public_http/csscore/generation/README.md

 ## Usage

-All Generation classes can apply to all elements:
+All Generation classes can be applied to any element:

 ```html
 <div class="container">